ooni/spec/nettests/ts-018-whatsapp.md

 ```

 Therefore, this specific key tells us whether the WhatsApp would work by
-connecting to one of the hardcoded endpoints.
+attempting with each of the hardcoded endpoints on ports 443 and 5222.

-As of 2020-07-09, all endpoints work with ports 443 and 5222.
-If an
+As of 2020-07-09, all endpoints work with ports 443 and 5222 from an
-endpoint fails for both ports, then we consider it blocked and we add
+unfiltered network connection.
+If an endpoint fails for both ports, then
-it to the list of blocked endpoints as follows:
+we consider it blocked and we add it to the list of blocked endpoints
+as follows:

 ```JSON
 {